 This post contains an affiliate link, which means I receive a small commission (at no extra cost to you) if you purchase from my link.

-A roasted banana bundt cake with chocolate glaze that doesn't require waiting for your bananas to turn ripe?!
-Oh, yes.
-Use your perfectly yellow bananas and roast them in the oven until they're dark to add a greater depth of flavor to your cake.
 As with most cakes made with fruit in the batter, the texture of this cake is so moist, it melts in your mouth.
 It's so incredibly soft and light, I'd say you can definitely justify eating it for breakfast!
 Also, chocolate and banana is one of the most iconic flavor combos to ever exist.
-If that isn't enough of an excuse to make this cake, idk what is...
+If that isn't enough of an excuse to make this cake, I don't know what is...

 - All-Purpose Flour: You'll need three cups of flour, but be sure to weigh it out with a kitchen scale.